dendory/NodePoint/src/nodepoint_linux.md

 Make sure NodePoint has write access to the database, by default `../db/nodepoint.db`.

+### If email notifications don't work ###

+This is typically because of permission issues.
+Make sure that:

+* The user that NodePoint runs under has permissions to make network connections.
+* The firewall is allowing outgoing connections.
+* The SMTP server is accepting connections from the NodePoint server and email address you set.

+### If you forgot your admin password ###

+Simply delete the `nodepoint.cfg` configuration file on the server and recreate it through the web interface from localhost.

 API
 ---
 NodePoint provides an API to add and show tickets in JSON format.
 You can use GET or POST arguments with the following values: